Working at Homerton

 - stop-smoking advisor and cessation courses available for all staff

 - limited on-site accommodation and an off-site nurses home.
 We also have close links with homeownership schemes offering key worker living

 - discounts to local sports centres and bike shops.

-Health Assured is the Trust counselling service, giving free and condidential information and advice.
-Expert advisors can provide comprehensive answers and assistance on a wide range of issues which affect daily life.
+Health Assured is the Trust counselling service, giving free and confidential information and advice.
+Expert advisors can provide comprehensive answers and assistance on a wide range of issues that affect daily life.

 Staff involvement and communication

 There are a variety of ways we communicate with staff to update and inform them about clinical, service and strategic developments, as well as events, functions and offers available in the hospital and the NHS as a whole.